Chirag529/CourseraProject/README.md

 ## Contributions

-Contributions and feedback are welcome!
+Contributions and feedback are more than welcome!
 If you'd like to contribute to a project or suggest improvements, please follow these steps:

 1. Fork the repository.
 2. Create a new branch